 The virus enters through the mouth and nose, multiplies in the throat and intestinal tract, and then is absorbed and spread through the blood and lymph system.
 The time from being infected with the virus to developing symptoms of disease (incubation) ranges from 5 - 35 days (average 7 - 14 days).

 - Travel to an area that has experienced a polio outbreak

 There are three basic patterns of polio infection: subclinical infections, nonparalytic, and paralytic.
-Most people have subclinical infection, and may not have symptoms.
+About 95% of infections are subclinical infections, which may not have symptoms.

 SUBCLINICAL INFECTION SYMPTOMS